zio/zio/docs/datatypes/concurrency/hub.md

 The `contramap` operator allows us to transform each value published to the hub by applying the specified function.
 Conceptually it returns a new hub where every time we publish a value we first transform it with the specified function before publishing it to the original hub.

-The `contramapM` operator works the same way except it allows us to perform an effect each time a message is published to the hub.
+The `contramapZIO` operator works the same way except it allows us to perform an effect each time a message is published to the hub.

 Using these operators, we could describe a hub that validates its inputs, allowing publishers to publish raw data and subscribers to receive validated data while signaling to publishers when data they attempt to publish is not valid.